Associate Professor of Sustainability Science

-Dr. Matt Cohen joined Furman in 2015 after completing a Ph.D. in sustainability from Arizona State University, where he was a member of the Sustainability Transition and Intervention Research Lab.
-Trained in transformational sustainability science, Dr. Cohen's interests lie in envisioning sustainable futures and solving complex sustainability problems that society faces today.
-Dr. Cohen's expertise includes urban sustainability, sustainability governance, public participation in urban development projects, and transformational sustainability learning.
+Dr. Matt Cohen joined Furman in 2015 after completing a Ph.D. in sustainability from Arizona State University.
+Dr. Cohen's interests lie in envisioning sustainable futures and solving complex sustainability problems that society faces today.
+Dr. Cohen's expertise includes urban sustainability, climate action, community engagement, and sustainability education.

 Dr. Cohen's goal at Furman is to engage his students in particiaptory research and sustainability problem-solving in the Furman, Greenville, and Upstate South Carolina communities.

 - M.S., in Climate Science and Solutions, Northern Arizona University